MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 ### Alternative Option 2: Create a custom Power BI Embedded application using custom authentication

 Another option for Contoso is to build its own custom embedded Power BI application with custom authentication (['App owns data'](../developer/embedded/embed-sample-for-customers.md)).
-While many organizations do not have the time or resources to create a custom application to distribute Power BI content to their external partners, for some organizations this is the best approach and deserves serious consideration.
+While many organizations don't have the time or resources to create a custom application to distribute Power BI content to their external partners, for some organizations this is the best approach and deserves serious consideration.

 Often, organizations have existing partner portals that centralize access to all organizational resources for partners, provide isolation from internal organizational resources, and provide streamlined experiences for partners to support many partners and their individual users.

 ![Many partner portals](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_45.png)

-In the example above, users from each supplier login to Contoso's Partner Portal that uses AAD as an identity provider.
+In the example above, users from each supplier sign in to Contoso's Partner Portal that uses Azure AD as an identity provider.
 It could use AAD B2B, Azure B2C, native identities, or federate with any number of other identity providers.
-The user would log in and access a partner portal build using Azure Web App or a similar infrastructure.
+The user would sign in and access a partner portal build using Azure Web App or a similar infrastructure.

 Within the web app, Power BI reports are embedded from a Power BI Embedded deployment.
 The web app would streamline access to the reports and any related services in a cohesive experience aimed to make it easy for suppliers to interact with Contoso.
-This portal environment would be isolated from the Contoso internal AAD and Contoso's internal Power BI environment to ensure suppliers could not access those resources.
+This portal environment would be isolated from the Contoso internal Azure AD and Contoso's internal Power BI environment to ensure suppliers couldn't access those resources.
 Typically, data would be stored in a separate Partner data warehouse to ensure isolation of data as well.
 This isolation has benefits since it limits the number of external users with direct access to your organization's data, limiting what data could potentially be available to the external user, and limiting accidental sharing with external users.

-Using Power BI Embedded, the portal can leverage advantageous licensing, using app token or the master user plus premium capacity purchased in Azure model, which simplifies concerns about assigning licenses to end users, and can scale up/down based on expected usage.
+Using Power BI Embedded, the portal can use advantageous licensing, using an app token or the master user plus premium capacity purchased in Azure model, which simplifies concerns about assigning licenses to end users, and can scale up/down based on expected usage.
 The portal can offer an overall higher quality and consistent experience since partners access a single portal designed with all of a Partner's needs in mind.
 Lastly, since Power BI Embedded based solutions are typically designed to be multi-tenant, it makes it easier to ensure isolation between partner organizations.

 Reasons to choose this alternative:

 - Easier to manage as the number of partner organizations grows.
-Since partners are added to a separate directory isolated from Contoso's internal AAD directory, it simplifies IT's governance duties and helps prevent accidental sharing of internal data to external users.
+Since partners are added to a separate directory isolated from Contoso's internal Azure AD directory, it simplifies IT's governance duties and helps prevent accidental sharing of internal data to external users.
 - Typical Partner Portals are highly branded experiences with consistent experiences across partners and streamlined to meet the needs of typical partners.
 Contoso can therefore offer a better overall experience to partners by integrating all required services into a single portal.
-- Licensing costs for advanced scenarios like Editing content within the Power BI Embedded is covered by the Azure purchased Power BI Premium, and does not require assignment of Power BI Pro licenses to those users.
+- Licensing costs for advanced scenarios like Editing content within the Power BI Embedded is covered by the Azure purchased Power BI Premium, and doesn't require assignment of Power BI Pro licenses to those users.
 - Provides better isolation across partners if architected as a multi-tenant solution.
-- The Partner Portal often includes other tools for partner beyond Power BI reports, dashboards, and apps.
+- The Partner Portal often includes other tools for partners beyond Power BI reports, dashboards, and apps.

 Reasons not to choose this alternative: